velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 🔄 HOW IT WORKS – Key Points

 TEMPERATURE SENSOR READS ENVIRONMENT.

-        A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).

-    Microcontroller Monitors the Data
-TEMPERATURE SENSOR READS ENVIRONMENT.

-    A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).
+    A sensor like LM35 or DHT11 continuosly measures the temperature.

 Microcontroller Monitors the Data